etolo/lectures/Week07/class/Seminar6.md

-# Seminar 6: Getting Started with OpenAI Gym
+# Seminar 6: Getting started with OpenAI Gym

 ## Introduction to OpenAI Gym
 The gym library developed by OpenAI is a collection of test problems — **environments** — that you can use to test your reinforcement learning algorithms.

 ## Available environments
 Environments available in the gym include classic control, algorithmic, Atari and 2D and 3D robots tasks, from easy to difficult level.

 ### Classic control

 Classic control problems from RL literature.
 ![Cartpole](https://github.com/lse-st449/lectures/raw/master/Week07/class/graphs/Cart-Pole.mp4)
 A pole is attached by an un-actuated joint to a cart, which moves along a frictionless track.
 The actions one could take are pushing the cart to the left or right.
 The goal is to prevent the pendulum from falling over.
 A reward of +1 is given for every step that the pendulum remains upright.